Last reviewed 10 February 2026

 Principle Two: Seek to understand and meet shareholder needs and expectations.

-All shareholders are encouraged to attend the Company’s Annual General Meetings where they can meet and directly communicate with the Board.
+All shareholders are encouraged to attend the Company’s Annual General Meeting where they can meet and directly communicate with the Chairman and members of the Board.
 After the close of business at the Annual General Meeting, the Chairman makes an up-to-date corporate presentation and opens the floor to questions from shareholders.

 Shareholders are also welcome to contact the Company via email at info@sunriseresourcesplc.com with any specific queries.